MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.45.md

 (iii) We prohibit the use or possession of lead sinkers or any lead fishing product while fishing.

-(w) *Swan River National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of goose, duck, and coot on designated areas of the refuge.
+(v) *Swan River National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of goose, duck, and coot on designated areas of the refuge.

 (2) [Reserved]